 We work to support native wildlife and vegetation, a healthy watershed, and places of stunning beauty.

 An amazing diversity of wildlife can be found in the Verde River Watershed – at least 270 species of birds, 94 species of mammals, and 76 species of native amphibians and reptiles use the river’s watershed at some point in their life cycles.
-Riparian habitat – the lush strip of plant life dependent on reliable water along rivers, in wetlands, etc. – also provides travel corridors for wildlife, as well as critical flyways for migrating birds, and is home to several federal and state-listed threatened and endangered species.
+Riparian habitat – the lush strip of plant life dependent on reliable water along rivers, in wetlands, etc. – also provides travel corridors for wildlife and is home to several federal and state-listed threatened and endangered species.
 Additionally, the watershed’s diverse, native riparian plant life provides invaluable ecosystem services and places of stunning beauty for local communities and visitors alike.